Check-Please/cx/webprojects/app/_js/views/README.md

 				defined equivalent to always returning null.

-`onResize()` -	Optional.
-If this view is active, called wehen the window
+`onResize(fSz)` -	Optional.
+If this view is active, called wehen the
-				resizes.
+					window resizes.  fSz == font size